JeremyMorgan/Angular-Kickstart/README.md

 ![Layout](http://i.imgur.com/wy5l7c5.png)

 This uses a directory layout I originally found [in this article](https://scotch.io/tutorials/angularjs-best-practices-directory-structure).
 I have found it to be really nice for setting up larger applications.
+I also use some different patterns I've found to be helpful as well.

 This uses: